 What we’re doing about it: Documenting the lives of those with mental health problems.

-What we’re doing about it: The Book as advocacy tool.
+What we’re doing about it: a book as advocacy tool.

 Robin’s photographs were made into a photo book, CONDEMNED.
-We are using this book to engage politicians and activists on the issue.
-You can help by sending a book to an influential person.
-Find out how.
+We used this book to engage politicians and activists on the issue which supporters could send to an influential person.

 WHAT WE’RE DOING ABOUT IT: Documenting a Neglected Issue.

 Witness Change continues to highlight the plight of people living with mental health problems around the world.
-Learn how you can support the continuation of this project.
+Learn how you can support the continuation of this campaign.